Weyl formulae for Schr\"odinger operators with critically singular potentials

+Here the number $\e$ on the right side of \eqref{e.3} is the same as the $\e$ appeared in \eqref{4.61}, which can be arbitrary small.
+And it is irrelevant to the constant $\e$ in the definition of $\ala(\tau)$ in \eqref{2.15}, which we choose to be several different numbers throughout this section.

-So Proposition \ref{torus2} and \eqref{1.16} follow from \eqref{4.63} and \eqref{4.67}, respectively, and both require a bound on the trace of certain spectral projection operators, which are \eqref{4.59} and \eqref{4.61} respectively.
+So Proposition \ref{torus2} and \eqref{1.16} follow from \eqref{e.2} and \eqref{e.3}, respectively, and both require a bound on the trace of certain spectral projection operators, which are \eqref{4.59} and \eqref{4.61} respectively.

 Similarly, we shall split things into three different cases.
 The main contribution still comes from frequencies $\tau_k$ which are comparable to $\la$.
-For large or small frequencies $\tau_k$, by slightly modifying the corresponding arguments in Section 3, we see that the left side of \eqref{4.63} and \eqref{4.67} would be bounded by $C_V \|V\|_{L^1(M)} \, \la^{n-2}(\log \la)^{1/2}$, which is better than the the right side of \eqref{4.63} and \eqref{4.67}.
+For large or small frequencies $\tau_k$, by applying the arguments in the proof of Proposition~\ref{largeprop} and Proposition~\ref{smallprop}, , we see that the left side of \eqref{e.2} and \eqref{e.3} would be bounded by $C_V \, \la^{n-2}(\log \la)^{1/2}$, which are better than desired bounds.